 OVERVIEW: PART B

-Your child may be eligible to participate in Momentum trial if he meets the following eligibility criteria:
+Your child may be eligible to participate in Part B of the Momentum trial if he meets the following eligibility criteria:

-- Ambulatory and non-ambulatory boys with DMD who are 7-21 years old (patients who enroll in Part A) or 4-21 years old (patients who enroll in Part B)
+- Ambulatory and non-ambulatory boys with DMD who are 7-21 years old and Treatment-Naïve

 - Has a genetic diagnosis of DMD and an out-of-frame deletion mutation of the DMD gene amendable to exon 51-skipping treatment.
 Talk to your doctor if you are unsure.